nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 [^ion-config]: "This configuration" is not a comment; it is inside the hash.
 Any deviation from a package's default build configuration is normalized to a canonical form and hashed into the build's input identity, a job owned by ion, the frontend layer of the stack.
 The mechanism is deliberately boring, canonicalize and hash, and the consequence is that a hash expectation names source *and* configuration as one cryptographic statement: a package built with non-default flags is simply a different build intent, with its own identity and its own reproducibility claim.

 [^trustix]: The instinct is not new.
 [Trustix](https://github.com/nix-community/trustix) set out to bolt decentralized trust onto Nix: independent builders logging signed input-to-output hash pairs, with M-of-N agreement standing in for a trust root.
 Announced in 2020, it remains an early research demo, and the structural reason is the one this piece keeps finding: the store gives attestations nothing stable to attach to, an input hash names a recipe rather than a result, and where builds aren't reproducible the votes simply diverge, leaving policy where verification was promised.
-The right idea kept fighting the substrate.
+The right idea kept fighting the store.
 Here, the boundary it tried to compute after the fact is a fact the metadata carries from the start.

+[^eos-docs]: For the impatient, a high-level tour of the Eos architecture is already hosted at [axiosph.netlify.app](https://axiosph.netlify.app/explanation/eos-architecture.html); the full ADR speccing it in detail lives on the same site, considerably more formal.

 [^eos-proofs]: The scheduling model, its fairness and starvation-freedom proofs (TLA+), the mechanized performance bound (Lean), and the simulation harness against real build traces live with the rest of the architecture at [github.com/axiosoph/axios](https://github.com/axiosoph/axios).